jgonzmoya/m_metatrader_5/README.md

 # MMetaTrader5

-Metatrader5 mock for macOS development.
+MetaTrader5 mock for Mac developers.

-This package provides a lightweight, dependency-free mock of the MetaTrader5 Python API so you can develop and test trading code on macOS (or any environment without MetaTrader5 installed).
+This package provides a lightweight mock of the MetaTrader5 Python API so you can develop and test trading code on macOS (or any environment without MetaTrader5 installed).
 It mirrors common functions, constants, and data structures you typically use from the real MetaTrader5 package.

-Note: This is a mock intended for development and testing only.
+⚠️ **Important**: This is a mock intended for development and testing only.
 It does not execute real trades or connect to real brokers.

 ## Features